SJAR03/ejercicios-react/README.md

 _The code can be found in the repository, in its respective folder or branch or click here: [Solution](https://github.com/SJAR03/ejercicios-react/tree/main/src/Exercise-10-11-12).._

-## Exercises 13, 14, and 15: Task List and Form using Formik and Yup libraries.
+## Exercises 13, 14, and 15: Task List and Form using Formik and Yup libraries

 **Exercise Description and Requirements:**